wernsey/rengine/DEVNOTES.md

 ## Musl

 I should remove Musl from Rengine completely.
-The thing I had in mind when I put it in can now be done in Lua as the engine involved.
-Having Musl now forces me to maintain two scripting language bindings.
+The thing I had in mind when I put it in can now be done in Lua as the engine evolved.
+Keeping Musl now forces me to maintain two scripting language bindings.

 # Editor